rajabishek/java-essentials/manuscript/02_generics.md

 ```
 > - Although generics are similar to templates in C++, they are not the same.
 There are some fundamental differences between the two approaches to generic types.
 > - T is the name of a type parameter.
 This name is used as a placeholder for the actual type that will be passed to GenericClass when an object is created.
 Thus, T is used within GenericClass whenever the type parameter is needed.
+> - When declaring an instance of a generic type, the type argument passed to the type parameter must be a reference type.
+You cannot use a primitive type, such as int or char.